Virajpet: History

-The name "Virajpet" is a shorter version of previous name "Virarajendrapet", named after the Haleri King Dodda Virarajendra who founded the town in 1792.
+The name Virajpet is a shorter version of its previous name Virarajendrapet, named after the Haleri King Dodda Vira Rajendra, who founded the town in 1792.
 He founded the town to commemorate his meeting with General Robert Abercromby, his ally against Tipu Sultan, the ruler of the Kingdom of Mysore, in 1791.
-It was the headquarters of Yedenalknad taluk.
+Virajpet was the headquarters of Yedenalknad taluk.
+The first population comprised people who Vira Rajendra had in his predatory excursions swept away from Mysore.
+But, the people that fled to Virajpet were principally the inhabitants of Periyapatna, who were looking for protection when their town was destroyed by Tipu Sultan, to prevent its falling into the hands of the British.

+Lieutenant Connor in his 1870 memoir titled Memoir of the Codugu Survey noted that Virajpet was "a large straggling town containing about 500 houses... and although the whole permanent trade of the country is centered here, there are but few symptoms of either affluence, or growing prosperity; having no manufactures, its chief support must be in traffic, for this, its situation is particularly advantageous, fitting it in a great measure for being a staple between Mysore and the Western coast".
+He noted that fair takes place every Friday and was "the largest of the periodical markets held in the country".
+He added, "... all the produce of the southern parts is brought here for sale, also that of the districts in its vicinity, it being the: principal place from which they are exported, the neighbouring inhabitants of Mysore resort here in great number.
+Rice is the chief article which they take away with them."

+During the independence movement, Mahatma Gandhi visited the town in 1934 and addressed a public gathering.

+Geography

+Climate and rainfall

+Virajpet has a hot and wet type of climate.
+The town receives moderately high rainfall.
+Summer in April and May are hot, with daily maximum temperature reaching over 34 °C. Temperature reduces with the onset of monsoon in the month of June.
+Winters are cold with daily minimum temperature hovering around 10 °C to 15 °C. In 2022, Virajpet hobli received annual rainfall of 2587 mm.
+It falls under the drainage basin of west flowing rivers as its terrain is inclined towards the west and contribute less to Kaveri river basin.

 Demographics

 Virajpet has a population of 17,246 as per the 2011 Census of India.
 The number of males was 8,724 and females 8,522, thus a gender ration of 977 females to 1,000 males.
 Virajpet's literacy rate is 93.12 per cent, significantly higher than the national average of 74.04 per cent.
 The rate among males was 92.75 per cent and 95.46 per cent in females.
 1,641 in number, 9.52 per cent of the population fall in the under-six age group.

-Languages

-The most widely spoken languages in Virajpet taluk are Malayalam, Kodava, Kannada and Tulu in descending order.